Over the course of this year, we concentrated our efforts in four key areas:

 Making a difference through volunteering

-“Skilled volunteering involves the use of an individual’s professional skills but in an informal way that does not involve the delivery of a service for which the firm is liable.
+“Skilled volunteering involves the use of an individual’s professional skills but in an informal way that does not involve the delivery of a service for which the firm is responsible.
 This could include but is not limited to mentorship, coaching or financial literacy training”.

 Sharing our expertise to be catalysts for change

-Our philanthropic initiatives focused on capacity building
+Focusing philanthropic initiatives on capacity building